stuartofmt/DuetLapse3/README.md

 ### Options

-#### -duet
+#### -duet {ip address}

-**-duet {ip address}**  This is a required option.
+This is a required option.
 The parameter {ip address} is the network location of your duet printer.
 It can be given as a hostname or an explicit ip. example -duet 192.168.1.10 or -duet localhost or -duet myduetprinter.local.
 As a simple test - a browser shoul be able to access Duet Web Controller using http://<ip addreinstances

 #### -basedir